 Stephen Shisizwe Hlophe

-Hilda Kuper, Sobhuza II: Ngwenyama and King if Swaziland, Duckworth, London, 1978; J.S.M.
-Matsebula, A History of Swaziland, Longman, Capetown, 1987.
+Hilda Kuper, Sobhuza II: Ngwenyama and King if eswatini, Duckworth, London, 1978.